 What is an Italian Sonnet?

-The Italian sonnet, unlike the English sonnet, has only two parts: an octet of 8 lines and a sestet of 6 lines.
+Unlike the English sonnet, the Italian sonnet has only two parts: an octet of 8 lines and a sestet of 6.

-Like any other sonnet, Italian sonnet also addresses a problem and poses a solution to it through the intricate and specified rhyming scheme.
+Like any other sonnet, the Italian sonnet also addresses a problem and poses a solution through the intricate and specified rhyming scheme.

 It is relatively more difficult to find English words fitting the Italian sonnet rhyming scheme because it was originally made to be written in the Italian language.